Death toll from catastrophic flooding in Texas over the July Fourth weekend surpasses 100

-KERRVILLE, Texas (AP) — The death toll from catastrophic flooding in Texas over the July Fourth weekend has surpassed 100 as the massive search continues for missing people.
+KERRVILLE, Texas (AP) — The death toll from catastrophic flooding in Texas over the July Fourth weekend surpassed 100 on Monday as search-and-rescue teams continued to wade into swollen rivers and use heavy equipment to untangle trees as part of the massive search for missing people.

-In hard-hit Kerr County, home to Camp Mystic and several other summer camps, searchers have found the bodies of 84 people, including 28 children, Kerr County officials said.

-Authorities overseeing the search for flood victims in Texas said Monday that they will wait to address questions about weather warnings and why some summer camps did not evacuate ahead of the catastrophic flooding that killed more than 90 people over the July Fourth weekend.
+Authorities overseeing the search for flood victims said they will wait to address questions about weather warnings and why some summer camps did not evacuate ahead of the flooding that killed at least 104.

-Piles of twisted trees sprinkled with mattresses, refrigerators and coolers now litter the riverbanks.
+Piles of twisted trees sprinkled with mattresses, refrigerators and coolers littered the riverbanks Monday.
 The debris included reminders of what drew so many to the campgrounds and cabins in the Hill Country — a volleyball, canoes and a family portrait.

-The death toll reached at least 94 on Monday.
-In hard-hit Kerr County, home to Camp Mystic and several other summer camps, searchers have found the bodies of 75 people, including 27 children, Sheriff Larry Leitha said.

-Nineteen deaths were reported in Travis, Burnet, Kendall, Tom Green and Williamson counties, according to local officials.
+Nineteen deaths were reported in Travis, Burnet, Kendall, Tom Green and Williamson counties, local officials said.

 Among those confirmed dead were 8-year-old sisters from Dallas who were at Camp Mystic and a former soccer coach and his wife who were staying at a riverfront home.
 Their daughters were still missing.